 In 1890 he replaced Ned Hanlon as the manager of the National League's Pittsburgh club.
 But this was the year of the Players League revolt and Hecker presided over a ragtag bunch that lost 113 games.
-Over the next two seasons he was player-manager for Fort Wayne in the Western League and Jacksonville in the Illinois-Indiana League.
+Over the next two seasons he was player-manager for Fort Wayne in the Northwestern League and Jacksonville in the Illinois-Indiana League.
 He returned to Oil City in 1893 to enter the oil business but kept active in baseball by managing the local team for several seasons.
 The locals called the independent team "Hecker's Hitters."

 Guy Hecker died at the age of 82 on December 3, 1938, in Wooster, Ohio.
 He had settled in Wooster to operate a grocery store after leaving Oil City.
-At the time of his death the strong right arm that produced 52 major league wins in 1884 was almost useless as a result of injuries suffered in an automobile accident in 1931.
+At the time of his death the strong right arm that produced 52 major-league wins in 1884 was almost useless as a result of injuries suffered in an automobile accident in 1931.
 He was buried in Wooster Cemetery.

 Nemec, David.
-The Beer and Whiskey League, Lyons & Burford, New York, 1994.
+The Beer and Whiskey League (New York: Lyons & Burford, 1994).

 Thorn, John, Pete Palmer & Michael Gershman, eds., Total Baseball, 7th ed.
-Kingston, New York: Total Sports Publishing, 2001.
+(Kingston, New York: Total Sports Publishing, 2001).

 Oil City (Pennsylvania) Derrick